If you are contacted by National Credit Services (NCS) you’ll need to deal with the situation head-on.

 That can include an extended period of unemployment, a divorce, a death in the family, or a serious illness.

 Essentially, you’ll be asking National Credit Services to remove a collection account that occurred for reasons beyond your control and has already been paid in full.

-A collection agency does not need to agree to a goodwill deletion, but it’s worth asking for under the right circumstances.
+A collection agency does not need to agree to a goodwill deletion, but it’s worth asking for.

 Offer a “Pay-for-Delete” Agreement

 This is a strategy that’s commonly advocated for credit repair, but it’s hardly guaranteed to work.